webapp-builders/groundwork/about-vagrant.md

 ## Starting Rails
-The default ip address used by Vagrant is:
+The default ip address used by the groundwork virtual server is:
 33.33.33.33

-So to access your rails project, remember to set the ip address.
+Remember to set the ip address when you start the rails server for any project running within this virtual machine.
 `rails s -b 33.33.33.33`